-See your doctor if you have signs and symptoms that may indicate mesothelioma.
+See your doctor if you have signs and symptoms that worry you.
 Signs and symptoms of mesothelioma aren't specific to this disease and, due to the rarity of mesothelioma, are more likely to be related to other conditions.
 If any persistent signs and symptoms seem unusual or bothersome, ask your doctor to evaluate them.
 Tell your doctor if you've been exposed to asbestos.

 Asbestos exposure: The primary risk factor for mesothelioma

 Most mesotheliomas are thought to be related to asbestos exposure.
 Asbestos is a mineral that's found naturally in the environment.
 Asbestos fibers are strong and resistant to heat, making them useful in a wide variety of applications, such as in insulation, brakes, shingles, flooring and many other products.

 When asbestos is broken up, such as during the mining process or when removing asbestos insulation, dust may be created.
 If the dust is inhaled or swallowed, the asbestos fibers will settle in the lungs or in the stomach, where they can cause irritation that may lead to mesothelioma.
 Exactly how this happens isn't understood.
 It can take 20 to 60 years or more for mesothelioma to develop after asbestos exposure.